hanyuone/hanyuone.live/public/blog/scp_cn_3000_part_3.md

 **Sender**: Junior Researcher Jianian Yang\
 **Characteristic Vector**: [JXSK1SD8GLCOAFWKHQI6]

 What a strange material... it looks similar to gold but not quite, constantly in a state of flux.
 It can turn almost liquid like mercury, or become as hard as diamonds; it can have brown patterns one moment and glowing cracks the next.
-Grooves of varying depth can also be seen on its surface, its patterns sometimes resembling ancient cave paintings, or clay-stained fingerprints - it all depends on the semantic stream the material’s in contact with.
+Grooves of varying depth can also be seen on its surface, its patterns sometimes resembling ancient cave paintings, or clay-stained fingerprints - it all depends on the semantic stream the material's in contact with.
 Put the metal in the hands of a thousand different people and you'll see a thousand different changes.

 However, no matter how many times you put this metal in contact with, say, a piece of rock, it doesn't change at all.
 But humans are different - and the metal reflects that, being ever-changing yet constant.
-Placed in a person's hands, the overall characteristics of the metal won't change, but it seemingly “adapts” to the holder’s whims in subtle ways.
+Placed in a person's hands, the overall characteristics of the metal won't change, but it seemingly "adapts" to the holder's whims in subtle ways.
 Why is that?

 What a strange metal - since it's similar to gold, what say we name it "aurite"?
 ***